KIPAC/computing/cray/README.md

 The Cray
 ========
-The cray is located on campus at crayola.stanford.edu.
+The cray is located on campus at `crayola.stanford.edu`.
 You will need to ask Stuart for access.

 Logging In